Readying your resume for an executive job search?

 4 – Have you been able to write (not just talk) about yourself effectively?

-If you possess this type of “blind spot” (and many of us do), then struggling to write your own executive resume can be a daunting task.
+If you possess this type of “blind spot,” then struggling to write your own executive resume can be a daunting task.
 In this case, you’ll find collaborating with a top-notch resume expert to be invaluable, as they’ll spend the time to draw out both your career stories and the relevance of each one to your ultimate goal.

-However, there are executives who’ve stayed in close touch with their inner marketer, continually documenting colorful anecdotes and achievement stories that effectively describe their career paths.
+However, there are executives who’ve stayed in close touch with their inner marketer, continually documenting success stories that effectively describe their career paths.
 If this applies to you, then writing your own executive resume isn’t that much of a stretch.

 5 – Are you up to speed on trends in executive resume writing?